clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 Run the playbook
 ================
-Once you have your variables and hosts file configured, the deployment can be started with the following command:
+Once the variables and hosts file are configured, start deployment with the following command:

 .. code-block:: console